EEESlab/HSDES-LAB03-PULP_DSP/README.md

 - `conv_kernel.c` is the actual convolution kernel;
 - `conv_kernel.h` is the header of `conv_kernel.c`, used to include its function.
 - `data.h` includes the input data and filter.
-In this Google Colab notebook you can find a full description of the operation that is performed by the filter.
+In this Google Colab notebook you can find a full description of the operation that is performed by the filter: https://colab.research.google.com/drive/1eebiD-10vLbwi1qPG0DpL9KnzY_GStPb

 ## Running the example
 Enough with basic information: let's make this example work.